ctranstrum/chuck/README.md

 - Low cost wireless
   - xiao ble is only $10 per controller compared to $25 for the nice!nano
   - Big battery and an option for a dongle, so you can run for months without recharging
+  - xiao rp2040 is under $5 with no need to purchase a battery or power switch if you want a wired board
 - Ergonomic design for the ultimate comfort
   - each half is angled to match the angle of the hands on the board
   - keys are placed where fingers naturally fall, with no excessive stretching